BerkeleyLearnVerify/Scenic/docs/new.rst

 Scenic 3.x
 ++++++++++

-The Scenic 3.x series adds native support for 3D geometry, and a new parser enabling clearer error messages, greater language extensibility, and various improvements to the syntax.
+The Scenic 3.x series adds native support for 3D geometry, temporal requirements, and a new parser enabling clearer error messages, greater language extensibility, and various improvements to the syntax.

 Scenic 3.0.0:
 -------------